psh/kotlin-state-machine/README.md

     assertEquals(Solid, stateMachine.currentState.id)
 }
 ```
-The `start()` method can be called at any time to reset the state machine to a given node in the graph.
+The `start()` method can be called at any time (and even multiple times) to reset the state machine to a given node in the graph.

 ## Observing State Changes